 Even energy bar makers are getting in on this and including dates in their list of ingredients.
-Just remember, dates give you a quick energy boost, and since it comes from sugar, it won't last too long.
+Just remember, dried dates give you a quick energy boost, and since it comes from sugar, it won't last too long.

 Packed with Nutrition

 Medjool dates provide some particular benefits when added to your diet.
 But, more generally, they are packed with nutrition.
 3.5 ounces of dates can contain up to 20% of the daily recommended allowance of potassium, 14% of protein, 18% of copper, 15% of manganese, 5% of iron, and 12% of the recommended daily allowance of vitamin B6.

 Spend some time researching all of the health benefits of the extensive list of vitamins and minerals, and you will find even more benefits of eating Medjool dates.

 It's not just what is in foods that make them healthy.
 It is just as important to understand what is not in them.
 Dates are good for you because they don't have many of the unhealthy things that are often found in our favorite foods.

 Many of us, especially those at risk for heart disease, struggle with eating food high in cholesterol.
 Medjool dates have zero cholesterol.
 We are all constantly reminded to watch our fat intake and especially avoid foods high in saturated fat.